richelbilderbeek/prao_emil_20240603/report.md

 - What is his job title?
 Head of open science

 - What does he do?
 He helps researchers sort out data, aswell as helping and giving them tips to find information

 - What did he do to get his job? at first he studied history, he also worked with a company about buildings.
 He found his job that he has now through network and had interviews that made him love the place because of the people.

 - How much do you think you'd like his job?
 As the other one i like helping people but not my thing with data.

+### Pavlin Madvin

+-What is his job title?
+Application expert.

+-What does he do?
+He helps mainly people from uppmax and not as often people from other places in sweden.

+-How did he get his job?
+he was researcher, at the chemstry department then some time later, he was offered to work halftime at uppmax.
+Now fulltime.

+How much do you think you'd like the job?